-- 1. Practice an assessment interview on a friend with their permission about a common problem. - 2.
-Develop a hypothetical service plan for a make-believe client (or a real client if you have access to someone and permission to do it). - 3.
+- 1. Practice an assessment interview on a friend/family member with their permission about a common problem. - 2.
+Develop a hypothetical service plan for a make-believe client. - 3.
 Identify the formal human services resources in your community (hotlines, mental health clinics, and employment offices) by name and address